 We have a range of items that are popular that you may be interested in

-This August, we celebrate Smithfield 150, marking 150 years since the great Victorian meat market first opened for business.
+In August 2018, we celebrated Smithfield 150, marking 150 years since the great Victorian meat market first opened for business.
 But Smithfield has been a central point in the city even longer- three of our curators talk us through the rich history of Smithfield, future home of the Museum of London.

 Roy Stephenson, London's Historic Environment Lead